dansmyers/ComputerOrganizationAndArchitecture/Notes/04a-Memory_and_Addresses.md

 -----------------------------  Byte index 2^32 - 1
 ```

-¥ou may recall that this nice big array of bytes abstraction is really an illusion maintained by the OS and the hardware through the magic of *virutal memory*.
+¥ou may recall that this nice big array of bytes abstraction is really an illusion maintained by the OS and the hardware through the magic of **virtual memory**.
 In reality, all programs running on your computer at any moment are sharing a limited amount of real physical RAM.
 The VM system makes it possible for each program to have the *illusion* of its own large private address space.

 ## Variable Addresses